Battleground (2017): Aftermath

 On the following episode of SmackDown, WWE Champion Jinder Mahal demanded a new opponent for SummerSlam.
 John Cena confronted and congratulated Mahal, and then challenged him for the WWE Championship.
 However, General Manager Daniel Bryan came out and informed Cena that he had to earn his opportunity and scheduled a number one contender's match for the following week between Cena and Shinsuke Nakamura, who had defeated Baron Corbin in a rematch from Battleground.
 Nakamura defeated Cena to become the number one contender.
 Corbin attacked Nakamura after the match, but Cena put Corbin through the announcer's table with an Attitude Adjustment; a match between Cena and Corbin was scheduled for SummerSlam.
 Also, Rusev issued a SummerSlam "Open Challenge" that was accepted by Randy Orton.

 Also that episode, AJ Styles attempted to invoke his United States Championship rematch against Kevin Owens, but was interrupted by the returning Chris Jericho, who also wanted to invoke his rematch from when he lost the title to Owens back in May.
 As both Styles and Jericho were contractually owed rematches, Commissioner Shane McMahon scheduled a triple threat match for the title between the three that Styles won by pinning Jericho.
 Immediately after, Owens invoked his title rematch for the following week, but lost, and a rematch was scheduled for SummerSlam with Shane as the special guest referee.

 As The New Day were about to make their way to the ring to celebrate on becoming SmackDown Tag Team Champions, they were attacked by The Usos.
-The following week, The Usos proclaimed that they would reclaim the title from The New Day, and a rematch was scheduled for SummerSlam.
+The following week, The Usos proclaimed that they would reclaim the titles from The New Day, and a rematch was scheduled for SummerSlam.
 The match was later scheduled for the Kickoff pre-show.

 Sami Zayn teamed up with Tye Dillinger where the two defeated Mike Kanellis and Aiden English.
 The following week, Zayn was defeated by English, and the Kannellises mocked him for it.

-The 2017 Battleground would be the final Battleground event held.
 A Raw-exclusive Battleground was expected to be held in 2018, but following WrestleMania 34 that year, brand-exclusive PPVs were discontinued, resulting in WWE reducing the amount of yearly PPVs produced.
+However, on March 30, 2023, WWE revived Battleground for its developmental territory, NXT, and was in turn titled NXT Battleground.